olincollege/SoftSysCompilingCaterpillars/reports/report_2.md

 ## Our Work

-Stage 1 - Research
+### Stage 1 - Research
-look at resources on what is assembly code, how to generate it, what is x86. read through and rewrote the code examples of code generation - toy compiler on github and a bunch of other open source compiler codes in different languages videos as well on how registers work in assembly code
+We began by looking at lectures and YouTube videos regarding the basics of what is assembly code and how to go from a parser output to produce assembly code in x86.
+We read through and rewrote the code generation code examples provided in toy compiler lectures and open source compilers which can be found in our resources tab.
+Please note that the open source compilers were written in various languages and gave us he opportunity to translate into C. Rewriting code allowed us to gain more insight on understanding the inner workings of assembly code generation and allowed us to design our assembly code syntax accordingly.

-Research for static checker?
+Since we had learned about static checkers in class, we did not require additional resources regarding this topic and we focused on developing the code directly.

-Stage 2 - Static Checker
+### Stage 2 - Static Checker
 The purpose of a static checker is to detect and report any syntactic and semantic programming errors.
 Our static checker begins by traversing though a list of statements to make sure no variables are used before they are declared.
 If they are, there will be an error and the insertion will not work.
 For every variable in an expression, the static checker determines if it exists in a hash map, it if does, save the value to the variable struct.
 If the current value is a number, add it to the value list.
 Then, check the remaining part of the expression.

-Similarly, check if the left hand side and right hand side expressions are valid in order to validate a conditional.
-Validate all conditionals in the if and else statements to validate a branch.
-Validate the conditional for a while loop to validate it.
+Similarly, the checker determines if the left hand side (LHS) and right hand side (RHS) expressions are valid in order to validate a conditional.
+Validating all conditionals in the if and else statements allows the static checker to validate a branch.
+Validating the conditionals for a while loop allows for validation of while loop functionality.

-Stage 3 - Code Generation
+### Stage 3 - Code Generation
+The purpose of code generation is to take in the static checked parser output and covert it to assembly code (and s file) which may be used by the OS to perform the instructions provided by a program.

-take the static checked parser output and convert it to assembly code Varaibles are stored in a hash table set up levels for reading assembly code start with expression then build up to statement, then write conditional and statement list. from there, branch and while loop. and then write code to signify end of s file.
+Varaibles are stored in a hash table numbers are converted to hex and then long to be constants start with expression then build up to statement, then write conditional and statement list. from there, branch and while loop. and then write code to signify end of s file.